Lance College of Mines and Engineering

-While the University is already recognized for our strong value, many scholarships are available solely for School of Mines and Engineering students.
+While the University is already recognized for our strong value, many scholarships are available solely for Lance College of Mines and Engineering students.
 You may be eligible to save up to thousands of dollars each year in tuition costs.

 Montana Technology University has thousands of graduates working across the country and around the world in a wide range of industries.
 By tapping into this network and their experiences, you’ll be empowered to change the world in your own way.

 Lance College of Mines and Engineering Mission Statement